dylanvans/browser-technology/assignment1.1/Assignment 1.1.md

 # Assignment 1.1 - Breaking the web
-For this assignment I disabled JavaScript and localStorage in my browser, to see how big their influence is on our experience of the web.
-I will discuss what these two features are meant to do, how to disable them in the browser, and what kind of issues arises if you disable them.
+For this assignment I disabled JavaScript and LocalStorage in my browser, to see how big their influence is on our experience of the web.
+I will discuss what these two features are meant to do, how to disable them in the browser, and what kind of issues arise if you disable them.

 ## Javascript
 JavaScript is a commonly used scripting language to make webpages interactive.